Crystal twinning

 Crystal twinning occurs when two or more adjacent crystals of the same mineral are oriented so that they share some of the same crystal lattice points in a symmetrical manner.
 The result is an intergrowth of two separate crystals that are tightly bonded to each other.
 The surface along which the lattice points are shared in twinned crystals is called a composition surface or twin plane.

-Crystallographers classify twinned crystals by a number of twin laws.
-These twin laws are specific to the crystal structure.
+In crystallography twinned crystals are described by a number of twin laws, which are specific to the crystal structure.
 The type of twinning can be a diagnostic tool in mineral identification.

-Deformation twinning, in which twinning develops in a crystal in response to a shear stress, is an important mechanism for permanent shape changes in a crystal.
+There are three main types of twinning.
+The first is growth twinning which can occur both in very large and very small particles.
+The second is transformation twinning, where there is a change in the crystal structure.
+The third is deformation twinning, in which twinning develops in a crystal in response to a shear stress, and is an important mechanism for permanent shape changes in a crystal.

 Definition

-Twinning is a form of symmetrical intergrowth between two or more adjacent crystals of the same mineral.
+Twinning, a version of macle, is a form of symmetrical intergrowth between two or more adjacent crystals of the same mineral.
 It differs from the ordinary random intergrowth of mineral grains in a mineral deposit, because the relative orientations of the two crystal segments show a fixed relationship that is characteristic of the mineral structure.
 The relationship is defined by a symmetry operation called a twin operation.

 The twin operation is not one of the normal symmetry operations of the untwinned crystal structure.
 For example, the twin operation may be reflection across a plane that is not a symmetry plane of the single crystal.

 On the microscopic level, the twin boundary is characterized by a set of atomic positions in the crystal lattice that are shared between the two orientations.
 These shared lattice points give the junction between the crystal segments much greater strength than that between randomly oriented grains, so that the twinned crystals do not easily break apart.

+Parallel growth describes a form of crystal growth that produces the appearance of a cluster of aligned crystals which could be mistaken for twins.
+Close examination reveals that the cluster is actually a single crystal.
+This is not twinning, since the crystal lattice is continuous throughout the cluster.
+Parallel growth likely takes place because it reduces system energy.